 The Special Economic Zone (SEZ) re-investment reserve has been created out of the profit of eligible SEZ units in terms of the provisions of section 10AA(1)(ii) of the Income-tax Act, 1961.

-The reserve is utilised by the Company for acquiring new assets as per the terms of Section 10AA(2) of Income-Tax Act, 1961.
-The utilisation of reserves includes ₹ 1.25 (March 31, 2019: ₹ 2.49) representing the balance which was reversed.
+The reserve is utilised by the Company for acquiring new assets as per the terms of Section 10AA(2) of Income Tax Act, 1961.
+The utilisation of reserves in the previous year includes ₹ 1.25 representing the balance which was reversed.